gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 We've talked about shaders and GLSL but haven't really given them any specific details.
 I think I was hoping it would be clear by example but let's try to make it clearer just in case.

-As mentioned in [how it works](webgl-how-it-works.html) WebGL requires 2 shaders everytime you draw something.
+As mentioned in [how it works](webgl-how-it-works.html) WebGL requires 2 shaders every time you draw something.
 A *vertex shader* and a *fragment shader*.
 Each shader is a *function*.
 A vertex shader and fragment shader are linked together into a shader program (or just program).
 A typical WebGL app will have many shader programs.